sintacs/sintacs-mwai-frontend-chatbot-settings/readme.txt

 - Only defined user roles can change settings, depending on the configuration in the new admin settings page.

 ## Features
-- Dynamic parameter handling based on defined chatbot settings.
+- **Dynamic Parameter Handling**: Adjusts parameters based on defined chatbot settings.
-- AJAX-based form submission for seamless user experience.
+- **AJAX-based Form Submission**: Ensures a seamless user experience without page reloads.
-- Security checks to prevent unauthorized access.
+- **Security Checks**: Prevents unauthorized access to chatbot configurations.
-- Admin page to configure which roles can manage chatbot settings.
+- **Admin Page Configuration**: Allows configuration of roles that can manage chatbot settings.

 ## Dependencies
 - AI Engine or AI Engine Pro plugin must be active.

 ## Changelog

+### 1.1
+## New
+Admin
+- Added "Delete Settings on Uninstall" option to allow clean removal of plugin data when uninstalled.
+- Added "Show 'Save to Original' Button" setting for better control over frontend display.
+- Implemented sortable parameters feature for customizing the display order of chatbot settings.

+Frontend
+- Added 'Save to Original' Button to save the user settings to the original chatbot.
+- Added 'Reset to Original' Button to reset the settings to the chatbot original.
+- Changed temperature parameter from text input to range slider.

+- Various layout and style optimizations

 ### 1.0
 - Initial release.
 - Added admin page for role-based access control.